yvek/BluePillow/README.md

 # BluePillow
 This repo presents the implementation of MVVM with clean architecture.

-The project adds worlds name and shows them below in the same screen.
+The project is simple, it adds a world name and updates the list below within the same screen.

 Functionalities:
 * add worlds
-* print their details.
+* print its name.

-App Module
+App Module consists of a:
-UI Layer
 * Activity
 * ViewModel

-Data Module: Provides repository to app module.
+Data Module, provides world repository to the app module:
 * Database calls
 * Network calls

 Database Module: Provides local database

-Network Module: Provides network support
+Network Module: Provides network calls and their responses.

-Skipped Domain layer, but might add it in future
+Skipped Domain layer, but if required will add it in future.

 Architecture Component
 * DataBinding